Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Background results

-Using the fact that $U_q \otimes \mc(q^{1/D})$ can be regarded as a subspace of $\mUq$, these actions extend naturally to actions of $\mUq$.
-The product of $\Ll_{0,1}$ is expressed in terms of $\star$ by the formula (\cite{BR}, Proposition 4.1):
+for all $x\in U_q$ and $\alpha\in \Oq$.
+By equivariant we mean that $\Ll_{0,1}$ is a $U_q$-module algebra.
+Let us spell out its product and equivariance property.
+Using the fact that $U_q$ can be regarded as a~subspace of $\mUq$, the actions $\lhd$ and $\rhd$ extend naturally to actions of $\mUq$, and the product of~$\Ll_{0,1}$ is expressed in terms of $\star$ by the formula (see \cite[Proposition 4.1]{BR}):